When Will ITR Filing Start for AY 2026-27?

 - Use the correct ITR form.

-Also check the return preview before final submission.
-Verify name, PAN, assessment year, bank account, filing section, regime selection, ITR form, schedule count, taxable income, TDS, self-assessment tax, refund or demand, and e-verification mode.
-Many avoidable errors are visible in the preview if the taxpayer slows down for five minutes.
+Before the final click, review the return preview: name, PAN, assessment year, bank account, filing section, regime selection, ITR form, schedule count, taxable income, TDS, self-assessment tax, refund or demand amount, and e-verification mode.
+A five-minute check of the preview catches most avoidable errors.

 Which route should you use?